 8. Use separate machinery and equipment, such as vacuum packing machines, slicers and mincers, for raw and ready-to-eat food.

-9. Separate cleaning materials, including cloths, sponges and mops, should be used in areas where ready-to-eat foods are stored, handled and prepared.
+9. Use separate cleaning materials, including cloths, sponges and mops, in areas where ready-to-eat foods are stored, handled and prepared.

 10. Train your staff so they understand how to avoid cross-contamination.